zhukovgreen/zhukovgreen/docs/index.md

 - Using asyncio for building cli applications (PyAmsterdam 2020) - <https://py.amsterdam/2020/10/15/virtual-pyamsterdamnowtzzoneinfoeuropeamsterdam-stayathome.html>
 - HVAC engineer and Python (Pycon CZ 2018) - <https://youtu.be/KAZn2Fhh7f4?t=324>

 # Experience

+## Senior Data Engineer at Paylocity

+Dates Employed Aug 2022 - present

+Participating in designing and building a new data platform, developing its components.
+Writing ETL pipelines and infrastructure as a code (pulumi)

 ## Senior Data Engineer at Absa

-Dates Employed Aug 2021 - present
+Dates Employed Aug 2021 - Aug 2022

 Developing and building components of on-premise system for convenient big data ETL processes, together with abstractions around data warehouse for the data scientists (feature centric interfaces).